haacked/haacked.com/reviewing-merge-commits.markdown

 categories: [jekyll]
 ---

-If you lead a charmed life, most of your merges will be clean.
-Meaning that when you merge one branch into another, there are no conflicts.
+Git does a pretty amazing job when it merges one branch into another.
+On a typical project, it can merge without conflicts most of the time.
+But it's inevitable that two branches will contain changes that conflict with each other such as when two developers commit different changes to the same line of code.

-But I don't live in that fairy tale land.
-From time to time, a merge will result in a conflict and I'll have to resolve those conflicts as part of the merge commit.
+In a fairy tale world with rainbow skittles and peanut butter butterflies, the work to resolve these conflicts is always minimal.
+But in the real world, where it rains a lot, some conflicts will be gnarly and require a lot of work to resolve.
+This is especially true with long running branches that deviate from the main branch in significant ways.
+This is one reason it's a good practice to merge often.
+It's also a good practice to try and avoid long running branches when possible by doing work in small iterations.

-If you stick to small iterative branches, this usually won't be so bad.
-But from time to time, it's unavoidable that you will have a long running branch you need to merge into another that will require significant work in order to resolve the conflicts.
+But even following these practices, once in a while a long running branch or major merge conflict is unavoidable.
+Git happens.

-Any time you have significant work, you should have others review that code in a pull request.
+The work to resolve such a conflict is itself a significant piece of work.
+And any time you have significant work, others should review that code in a pull request.
 When my team is in this situation, we actually push the merge commit into its own branch.

 For example, suppose I want to merge the `master` branch into a branch named `long-running-branch`.
 I'll create a new branch named something like `merge-master-into-long-running-branch`.
 I'll then perform the merge in that branch (when I am resolving a gnarly merge my outbursts can be rightly described as a performance).
 When I'm done and everything is working, I'll push that new branch to GitHub and create a pull request from it for others to review.